Sacramental records, kept with care.

 Corrections follow a clear review path so important edits stay visible to priests and staff who look after the books.

 Not every parish turns on every feature from day one.
-Bookings, exports, and wider diocese views follow what you agreed with us.
+Exports and wider diocese views follow what you agreed with us.
 Ask your parish or diocese admin if you are unsure what is live for you.

 When broadband is unreliable